Articulating Hope

 First of all, I give adoration, thanks and praise to God for all the blessings in my life.
 I am grateful for the gift of family, friends, faith, and fellowship.
 Margaret and I have celebrated more than 31 years together in our journey of wedded life.
 We have two wonderful children and now our first grandchild as well.
 (I can already see that being a grandparent has less rules than being a parent.)

-.
+I am also grateful for the privilege of ministering as a deacon in the Church for more than 20 years now.
 Serving in my current role as executive director of Saint Albert Catholic Schools is a new and exciting opportunity to use what I have learned all these years and lead a magnificent school to new heights of excellence.
 I am blessed to be entrusted with such a wonderful mission.
 Part of my prayer this year will be to lift up all of the administration, faculty, staff, volunteers, students, parents, grandparents, alumni, friends and supporters of the school.
 This institution is a beacon of light in the community and is only able to keep shining brightly because of all those who support the mission.
 We are blessed indeed to have people committed to Catholic education in such a profound way.

 It seems like there is never a shortage of people to pray for and concerns to be brought before the foot of the cross.
 Here are just a few of my petitions for this New Year’s Eve.